netdash/netdash/README.md

 4. Exclude your app from NetDash's source control, substituting `my_custom_nd_module` for your module's name: `echo netdash/my_custom_nd_module >> ../../.git/info/exclude`
 5. Navigate into your app's directory and initialize a new git repo: `cd my_custom_nd_module; git init`
 6. To try your new module, add your module's name to `NETDASH_MODULES` as shown in the previous section and run the development server.
+7. *(Optional)* If your NetDash Module requires additional packages, add them to `requirements.user.txt` and install them with `pip install -r requirements.user.txt`.

 ## Conventions